EasyDevv/cloudflare-hono-vitest/README.md

 MY_SECRET="your_secret"
 ```

-These variables will be accessible in your Hono application via `c.env`.
+These variables can be accessed in the Hono application via `c.env`.

 ## Running the Application